alfred82santa/whalesong/README.rst

 * No extra processes (No more Geckodriver).
 * Application mode.
 No tabs, no URL field.
 * No huge libraries (No more Selenium).
+* No more threads in order to communicate with synchronous libraries.

 Contras
 =======